top of page

 Practical Life

-In this area, the child will experience real life situations and activities promoting dressing and undressing, sweeping, polishing and hand washing.
-There are also fine motor activities involving spoons, laddles, spreaders, small pitchers for pouring and tongs.
-The children love the food preperation lessons when they learn how to slice bananas, juice oranges and even make cinnamon toast.
+The child will experience real-life situations and activities promoting dressing and undressing, sweeping, polishing, and hand washing in this area.
+Fine motor activities involve spoons, laddles, spreaders, minor pitchers for pouring, and tongs.
+The children love the food preparation lessons when they learn how to slice bananas, juice oranges, and even cinnamon toast.

 Sensory Awareness

 The child discovers the world around him through the use of his senses.
-In the Montessori method, sensorial activities include color, shape and size recognition by using multiple senses like touch and sight.
-Exploring different smells and tastes together can be another fun way to explore lessons.
+In the Montessori method, sensorial activities include color, shape, and size recognition using multiple senses like touch and sight.
+Exploring different smells and tastes can be another fun way to explore lessons.
 Listening and identifying sounds can be integrated into one lesson to enhance an activity.

 Language Activities